mehmetaltuntas/agl-developer-test/README.md

 ## Environment and Tools

 - Visual Studio For Mac - .Net Core 3.1
-- A Console App, .Net Standard , Test projects
+- A Console App, .Net Standard projects, Test projects
 - Xunit and Moq for unit testing

 ## Run it localy

-Download the solution to your machine and click on the AGL.CodeChallenge.sln file.
+- Download the solution to your machine and click on the AGL.CodeChallenge.sln file
-If not, Set As Startup Project of AGL.CodeChallenge.ConsoleApp Run
+- If not, Set As Startup Project of AGL.CodeChallenge.ConsoleApp
+- Run